 Freshman students are those who have not previously enrolled in a regionally accredited college or university, or who have only enrolled in college courses prior to high school graduation.

-The application fee for undergraduate domestic students is $55.
+- You will need to pay the $55 application fee to submit your application.
 This fee is non-refundable and must be paid online through the Common Application.
 The application fee may be waived for applicants who provide documentation of financial hardship.
 More information on how to qualify can be found here.

 Office of Admissions

 - Electronic transcripts can be requested through one of the following services:

 - If prompted for a recipient email address when ordering your transcript, please use email@example.com.
 Transcripts sent directly through email or fax will not be considered official.